Shollies are a fairly new type of crossbreed!

 Shollies are a crossbreed that requires a fair amount of upkeep.
 They need to be groomed and exercised very regularly in order to remain healthy and happy.
 However, the payoff is a smart and energetic companion who makes a great addition to a busy, active household.

 Shollies require high-quality food in order to maintain their active lifestyle.
 This food may come at a high price, but it is essential for a long lifespan and a healthy dog.
-Always consult your veterinarian when deciding on the right food for your pet Shollie.
+For dogs susceptible to bloat, owners should use caution not to allow exercise and meal times too close together.
+Always consult your veterinarian when deciding on properly feeding your pet Shollie.

 Shollie puppy food: Puppies require different nutrition from adult dogs, so always choose food specially formulated for puppies when feeding your young Shollie.